-During the 19th c., Tarragona switches from a military city to an important port city of the Mediterranean coast of Spain.
+During the 19th c., Tarragona switched from a military city to an important port city of the Mediterranean coast of Spain.
 Commercial activities concentrated around the harbour and led to an expansion of the urbanisation from the Lower City (Nueva Población del Puerto).
-The city wall was gradually removed to leave space to this development and in 1868-1870 Tarragona is no more a fortress.
+The city wall was gradually removed to provide space for this development and in 1868-1870 Tarragona is no more a fortress.
 While for centuries, Tarragona was divided into an Upper City (Ciudad Alta) and a Lower City (Marina), urbanisation finally filled the gap from the Lower to the Upper City by the middle of the 19th c.
 The population of Tarragona reached 18 023 inhabitants in 1857 (Bagés, 1981; Serrano Sánchez, 2018).
-Tarragona developed its trade within more connected networks and became also a regional city with reinforced regional power.
-Tarragona become capital of the Province in 1833 and overcame the system Reus – Salou locally prevalent in the 18th c.
-The harbour itself adjusted to the new needs and the growth the economic activities.
-New moles, quays, warehouses were built all along the 19th c.
+Tarragona developed its trade within more connected networks and also became a regional city with reinforced regional power.
+Tarragona became capital of the Province in 1833 and overcame the system Reus – Salou locally prevailing in the 18th c.
+The harbour itself adjusted to the new needs and to the growth of economic activities.
+New moles, quays, warehouses were built during the 19th c.
 The harbour was exporting more and more wine throughout the 19th c.
-Additionally, first railways connected Tarragona with Reus in 1857.
-After the grape phylloxera epidemic affecting vineyards in France, vineyards will develop ca. 1870 in the hinterland of Tarragona.
-The port activities of Tarragona will be even more specialised on wine trade from that time.
-In the 1870’s - 1880’s, the harbour will adjust to new standards in harbour infrastructures and important changes will be made.
-However, international instabilities and an extent of the wine crisis linked to the phylloxera finally strongly affected Tarragona in the 1880’s-1890’s.
-In consequence, the population reduced of ca. 5000 inhanbitants in the end of the 19th c.
-From then to the 1960’s, the extension of the city towards the west and the Francolí delta developed more slowly (e.g. Ramón Salas Ricomá’s project of 1884).
+In addition, a first railway connected Tarragona with Reus in 1857.
+After the grape phylloxera epidemic affecting vineyards in France, vineyards developed ca. 1870 in the hinterland of Tarragona.
+The port activities of Tarragona were even more specialised on wine trade from that time.
+In the 1870’s - 1880’s, the harbour adjusted to new standards in harbour infrastructures and important changes were made.
+However, international instabilities and the wine crisis linked to the phylloxera finally strongly affected Tarragona in the 1880’s-1890’s.
+Consequently, the population lost ca. 5000 inhabitants at the end of the 19th c.
+From then to the 1960’s, the extension of the city towards the west and the Francolí delta developed more slowly (e.g., Ramón Salas Ricomá’s project of 1884).

-During the first part of the 20th c., the city Tarragona was characterised by a continuous growth from 23.423 inhabitants in 1900 to 43.519 in 1960, corresponding to an increase of ca. 3000 inhabitants every ten years and a slow increase in the trade of the port.
+During the first part of the 20th c., the city Tarragona was characterised by a continuous growth from 23 423 inhabitants in 1900 to 43 519 in 1960, corresponding to an increase of ca. 3000 inhabitants every ten years and a slow increase in the trade of the port.
 Some adjustments changed the urban and harbour areas (Serrano Sánchez, 2018).
 The Civil War particularly affected the city and its harbour especially because of several bombings (deaths, destructions).
 New economic impulse started in the late 1950’s – 1960’s with the construction of industrial parks towards the west in the deltaic plain of the Francolí (Polígono Entrevías in 1958 and Polígono Francolí in 1965).
 The first General Urban Ordinance Plan (Plan General de Ordenación urbana) was approved in 1960 followed by new plans in 1973, 1977, 1984, 1995 and 2008.
-Population rose quickly between 1960 and 1981 notably with the immigration related to the construction of petrochemical installations and the development of mass tourism on the coast.
-The city sprawled quickly and highways were built to structure the territory.
+Population rose quickly between 1960 and 1981 notably with immigration related to the construction of petrochemical installations and the development of mass tourism on the coast.
+The city sprawled quickly, and highways were built to structure the territory.

-Today, the commercial port of Tarragona is first in Spain for agricultural products and wheats and one of the first regarding petrochemical industry, bulk solid material and cars.
-Regionally, the fishing harbour is the first of Catalonia essentially for local consumption.
-Tarragona have also a marina with around 400 mooring spots for ships.
+Today, the commercial port of Tarragona is first in Spain for agricultural products and wheat and one of the first regarding petrochemical industry, coal and cars.
+Regionally, the fishing harbour is the first of Catalonia, essentially for local consumption.
+Tarragona also has a marina with around 400 moorings.

 Methodology

-Figure 2 is showing essential information about the dataset used in this paper, the control of the georeferencing, the digitalisation of the harbour extent and the bathymetric data, and the interpolation between bathymetric points or isolines.
+Figure 2 shows essential information about the dataset used in this paper, the control of the georeferencing, the digitalisation of the harbour extent and the bathymetric data, and the interpolation between bathymetric points or isolines.

 Dataset